 Community Resources & Friends of OATH

-Operation Address the Homeless (OATH) has teamed up with many community organizations, businesses, and sponsors.
+Operation Address the Homeless (OATH) has relationships with many community organizations, businesses, and sponsors.
 We can not do this alone.

-If you are interested in becoming one of our sponsor's please contact us on this page, or email
+If you are interested in submitting your organizational resources on this page please contact us through email firstname.lastname@example.org

 All Inklusive Tattoo is currently owned and operated by our Founder Tomas Rodriguez.